myles-lewis/easylabel/README.md

 library(easylabel)
 ```

-Install from Github
+Install from Github (not working yet)
 ```
 devtools::install_github("myles-lewis/easylabel")
 library(easylabel)
 ```
-(Not working yet)

 Instructions:
 1. Hover over and click on/off genes which you want to label.